Alfred A. Knopf Sr.: Biography

 Knopf, along with Blanche Knopf, founded the publishing house Alfred A. Knopf in 1915.
 The company initially emphasized European, especially Russian, literature, hence the choice of the borzoi as a colophon.
 At that time European literature was largely neglected by American publishers; Knopf published authors such as Simone de Beauvoir, Albert Camus, Joseph Conrad, E. M. Forster, Sigmund Freud, André Gide, Franz Kafka, D. H. Lawrence, Thomas Mann, W. Somerset Maugham, T. F. Powys, Wyndham Lewis and Jean-Paul Sartre.
 While Blanche was known as a superb editor, Alfred was always interested in more of the sales side than in editing.

 Knopf also published many American authors, including Conrad Aiken, James Baldwin, James M. Cain, Theodore Dreiser, Shirley Ann Grau, Dashiell Hammett, Langston Hughes, Vachel Lindsay, H. L. Mencken, George Jean Nathan, John Updike, and Knopf's own favorite, Willa Cather.
 From 1924 to 1934, he published the famous literary magazine founded by Mencken and Nathan, The American Mercury.
 He often developed a personal friendship with his authors.
 Knopf's personal interest in the fields of history, sociology and science led to close friendships in the academic community with such noted historians as Richard Hofstadter, Arthur Schlesinger Jr. and Samuel Eliot Morison.
 A prominent Republican until Watergate, Knopf often drew legislators into lengthy correspondence by mail.
 He was also a member of the Peabody Awards Board of Jurors from 1940 to 1946.

 Knopf himself was also an author.
-His writings include Some Random Recollections, Publishing Then and Now, Portrait of a Publisher, Blanche W. Knopf: July 30, 1894–June 4, 1966, and Sixty Photographs.
+His writings include Some Random Recollections, Women, Publishing Then and Now, Portrait of a Publisher, Blanche W. Knopf: July 30, 1894–June 4, 1966, and Sixty Photographs.

 When the Knopfs' son Alfred A. Knopf Jr. left the company in 1959 to found Atheneum Publishers, Alfred and Blanche became concerned about the eventual fate of their publishing house, which had always been a family business.
 The problem was solved in 1960, when Knopf merged with Random House, which was owned by the Knopfs' close friends Bennett Cerf and Donald Klopfer.
 Knopf retained complete editorial control for five years, and then gave up only his right to veto other editors' manuscript selections.
 The editorial departments of the two companies remain separate, and Knopf, Inc., retains its distinctive character.
 Knopf called the merger "a perfect marriage."

 Random House itself eventually became a division of Bertelsmann AG, a large multinational media company.
 The Knopf imprint remains in existence.